harshjoeyit/harshjoeyit/README.md

 ### Hi there 👋, thanks for dropping by.
-Eccentric Web Developer and Enthusiastic Programmer.
+### I am and eccentric Web Developer and enthusiastic Programmer.
 ### I :hearts: to play :basketball: and read :books:.
 ### I cook occasionaly and can't live without Samosas.